 US Freedom Pavilion: The Boeing Center

-In January 2013, the Museum opened the spectacular US Freedom Pavilion: The Boeing Center, which celebrates the extraordinary spirit of teamwork, sacrifice, and ingenuity demonstrated by Americans in battle and on the Home Front, as well as America’s legendary production of airplanes, artillery, tanks, and other equipment that helped achieve victory.
+2013: The spectacular US Freedom Pavilion: The Boeing Center celebrates the extraordinary spirit of teamwork, sacrifice, and ingenuity demonstrated by Americans in battle and on the Home Front, as well as America’s legendary production of airplanes, artillery, tanks, and other equipment that helped achieve victory.
+The pavilion’s George H.W.
+Bush Aviation Gallery, one of the Museum’s most dramatic and awe-inspiring displays, features six fully restored iconic WWII warbirds soaring overhead.

 Campaigns of Courage: European and Pacific Theaters

-Opened in December 2014 and completed a year later, the Campaigns of Courage pavilion houses two immersive experiences: The Duchossois Family Road to Berlin: European Theater Galleries and the Richard C. Adkerson & Freeport-McMoRan Foundation Road to Tokyo: Pacific Theater Galleries.
+2014-15: The Museum’s fifth pavilion, Campaigns of Courage, featuring the immersive Duchossois Family Road to Berlin: European Theater Galleries and Richard C. Adkerson & Freeport-McMoRan Foundation Road to Tokyo: Pacific Theater Galleries, opens to tell the combat narratives of how the Allies won the war.

 Ralph E. Crump, LTJG, USNR US Merchant Marine Gallery

-Also finished at the same time was the Ralph E. Crump, LTJG, USNR, US Merchant Marine Gallery, situated at the end of the American Spirit Bridge on the second floor of the Solomon Victory Theater complex.
-This exhibit honors the civilian merchant mariners who risked their lives transporting weapons, men, and matériel to US troops overseas.
+2015: The Ralph E. Crump, LTJG, USNR, US Merchant Marine Gallery, situated at the end of the American Spirit Bridge on the second floor of the Solomon Victory Theater complex, honors the civilian merchant mariners who risked their lives transporting weapons, men, and matériel to US troops overseas.

 The Arsenal of Democracy

-Most recently, in June 2017, the Museum's newest permanent exhibit, The Arsenal of Democracy: The Herman and George R. Brown Salute to the Home Front, opened its doors.
-Telling the story of the road to war and the Home Front, The Arsenal of Democracy draws on personal narratives, evocative artifacts, and immersive environments to highlight facets of WWII-era American life.
+2017: The Arsenal of Democracy: The Herman and George R. Brown Salute to the Home Front opens in Louisiana Memorial Pavilion, telling the story of the road to war, the Home Front, and WWII-era American life.

 Founders Plaza